U.S. utilities want protection from Biden's tight timeline in clean energy mandate

 Many utilities already have their own plans to remove carbon from their systems, but most boast timelines a decade or more beyond 2035.
 More than half of U.S. states also have gradually increasing renewable or clean energy mandates.

-American Electric Power Company Inc, one of the largest U.S. power companies, has committed to achieving net zero emissions by 2050.
-In a statement, it called Biden’s 2035 timeline “an ambitious challenge that will require a significant acceleration of research and technological breakthroughs.”
+American Electric Power Company Inc (AEP.O), one of the largest U.S. power companies, has committed to achieving net zero emissions by 2050.
+In a statement, it called Biden's 2035 timeline "an ambitious challenge that will require a significant acceleration of research and technological breakthroughs."

 Dan Reicher, a former Department of Energy official who is now a researcher at Stanford University, said progress in clean energy means Biden could have an easier time than former President Barack Obama in tackling emissions from the power sector.